ortus-docs/wirebox-docs/usage/injection-dsl/README.md

 ## Constructor Argument Annotation

-You can also annotated constructor arguments with the inject annotation.
+You can also use annotated constructor arguments with the inject annotation.

 ```javascript
 <---  Via tag based annotations --->